sashkinaaa/cacti/README.md

 # cacti
-cacti conf file and gathered data
+snmpd conf file and gathered data from cacti